seikan/Image/README.md

 # Image

 This is a very simple PHP image editing library.
-It required GD library enable to work.
+It required GD library to work.
 Examples in this documentation will use the following photo I took in Japan.

 ![example](https://user-images.githubusercontent.com/73107/30966237-d694854c-a48a-11e7-8b01-2592932bb269.jpg)